An IRA (Individual Retirement Arrangement) is a retirement account you can use if you have earned income that offers tax benefits.

 For most of us, this income limit isn’t that relevant, but important to be aware of!

 SIMPLE IRAs (Savings Incentive Match Plan for Employees of Small Employers) are used by small employers and companies.
 If the small business you work for uses SIMPLE IRAs you can still contribute to your own Traditional IRA or Roth IRA.

-What is a SEP IRA?
+What Is A SEP IRA?

-Since you are currently in a lower tax bracket why not pay the taxes now (at the lower rate) so you can use take the money out tax free once you are in the higher tax bracket (and avoid paying that higher tax).
+Since you are currently in a lower tax bracket why not pay the taxes now (at the lower rate) so you can use take the money out tax-free once you are in the higher tax bracket (and avoid paying that higher tax).

 You will need to set up your IRA in a brokerage account.
-Many large banks can help you set up a brokerage account, but we recommend going with a discount online brokerage for one main reason: less fees.
+Many large banks can help you set up a brokerage account, but we recommend going with a discount online brokerage for one main reason: fewer fees.

 When you’re first getting started, you simply do not have that much money.
 By minimizing the amount of money you pay the brokerage firm (in fees), the more you are investing in the account.
 There are many such companies out there, which we will cover below.

 Remember, by managing your own account (with low fees), you get to keep more of what your investment earns.
 If the market goes up by 8%, you should get as much of that as possible.
 You not only deserve it, but you have also EARNED it!
 If you pay someone a 2% management fee, you will only get 6%.